Evertras/simple-homemanager/05-explain-outputs-body.md

 In our particular case, we only care about creating a definition that home-manager can use.
-This is done by defining the `homeConfigurations` field in the output attribute set.
+This is done by defining the `homeConfigurations` attribute in the output attribute set.

 How do you know it's `homeConfigurations`?
 You copy/paste it from somewhere else.
 The [official docs](https://nix-community.github.io/home-manager/index.xhtml#sec-flakes-standalone)